HongyiLiu90/WordEmbedding_distance_similarity_projection/README.md

+Please cite our paper as follows

+@article{jha2020does,
+  title={Does finance benefit society?
+A language embedding approach}, author={Jha, Manish and Liu, Hongyi and Manela, Asaf}, journal={A language embedding approach (July 18, 2020)}, year={2020}
+}

 # WordEmbedding_distance_similarity_projection

-This repository provides the Python code for calculating the distance, similarity, analogy, and projection between wordembeddings based on the three horses, Wor2Vec, fastText, and Glove.
+This repository provides the partial Python code for our paper "Does finance benefit society?
+A language embedding approach" for calculating the distance, similarity, analogy, and projection between wordembeddings based on the three horses, Wor2Vec, fastText, and Glove.

 # Training method: Word2Vec, fastText, and Glove